zach-zabetakis/DQC/data/README.md

 `(T) is_cursed` - is this accessory cursed?

+`(U) ability` - spell or skill that this accessory mimics if used as an item

 ## Armor

 Items which can be equipped in a character's ARMOR slot.
 Note that description is used for display purposes only.